MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/real-time-activity-service/programming-the-real-time-activity-service.md

 ## Subscribing to a statistic from the Real-Time Activity service

-Applications subscribe to a Real-Time Activity (RTA) to get updates when the statistics configured in Xbox Developer Portal (XDP) or Partner Center change.
+Applications subscribe to a Real-Time Activity (RTA) to get updates when the statistics configured in Partner Center change.

 ### Example